qdrant/landing_page/qdrant-landing/content/documentation/concepts/points.md

 ```

-The Python client has additional features for loading points.
+The Python client has additional features for loading points, which include:

-These include parallelization, a retry mechanism and lazy batching support.
+- Parallelization
+- A retry mechanism
+- Lazy batching support

-For example, you can read your data directly from disks and avoid having everything in the memory.
+For example, you can read your data directly from hard drives, to avoid storing all data in RAM.
+You can use these
-These features are incorporated into the `upload_collection` and `upload_points` methods.
+features with the `upload_collection` and `upload_points` methods.
 Similar to the basic upsert API, these methods support both record-oriented and column-oriented formats.

 <aside role="status">